hahahihidede/Connect-Agentspace-to-Social-Media-API/README.md

 # Agentspace Demo: Social Media Trend Analysis with Google Cloud Platform

-[cite_start]This project demonstrates the construction of an "Agentspace" — an intelligent conversational AI interface — designed to analyze and answer questions about trends across various social media platforms[cite: 4, 5]. [cite_start]The trend data is automatically collected and stored in Google BigQuery[cite: 5]. [cite_start]The primary goal of this demo is to showcase how Google Cloud Platform (GCP) can integrate automated data pipelines with generative AI capabilities to provide real-time and interactive business insights[cite: 6].
+This project demonstrates the construction of an "Agentspace" — an intelligent conversational AI interface — designed to analyze and answer questions about trends across various social media platforms[cite: 4, 5].
+The trend data is automatically collected and stored in Google BigQuery[cite: 5].
+The primary goal of this demo is to showcase how Google Cloud Platform (GCP) can integrate automated data pipelines with generative AI capabilities to provide real-time and interactive business insights[cite: 6].

 ---